pgomez-r/inception/guide/09_DOCKER_WORDPRESS.md

 > *Also, it helps to organize the docker-compose file in the desired order of building: mariadb(no dependency) - wordpress(depends on mariadb) - nginx(depends on wordpress)*

-Next, we will transfer to the container the env args
+Next, we will pass the evironment variables to the container as arguments:

 ```
   wordpress: